God's Wife of Amun: Revival during dynasties Twenty through Twenty-six

 The title, God's Wife of Amun, was revived during the Twentieth Dynasty, when Ramesses VI (1145–1137 BC) conferred this office as well as the additional title of Divine Adoratrice of Amun on his daughter, Iset; the king's actions inaugurated the tradition where every subsequent holder of this office had to be "a king's daughter, and was expected to remain an unmarried virgin.
 In order to assist [in] the royal succession, she would adopt the daughter of the next king as her heiress."

 The office of the God's Wife of Amun reached the very heights of its political power during the late Third Intermediate Period, when Shepenupet I, Osorkon III's daughter, was first appointed to this post at Thebes.
 The Nubian king Kashta, in turn, appointed his daughter, Amenirdis, as her successor.
 The high status of this office is illustrated by the tomb of Amenirdis at Medinet Habu.

 Later, during the Saite Twenty-sixth Dynasty, Psamtik I would forcibly reunite Egypt in March 656 BC under his rule and compel the God's Wife of Amun serving at the time, Shepenupet II, daughter of Piye, to adopt his daughter Nitocris as her chosen successor to this position.

 The office continued in existence until 525 BC under Nitocris' successor, Ankhnesneferibre, when the Persian Empire overthrew Egypt's last Saite ruler, Psamtik III (526–525 BC), and enslaved his daughter.
 Thereafter, the powerful office of God's Wife of Amun disappears from history.

-Royal women holding the office of God's Wife of Amun
+Royal women holding the office

 Holders of the office from the tenth through the twelfth dynasties are not noted on this list because they were not women from the royal line.